-Hold the paw gently, but firmly.
-You can also try applying a little bit of pressure on the pad, which will reveal the nail and make trimming more effective.
+Hold the paw gently but firmly.
+You can also try applying a little pressure on the pad, revealing the nail and making trimming more effective.

 Moisturize dry, cracked paws

-Look for a balm made with soothing, natural ingredients like beeswax, coconut oil, and shea butter.
+Look for a balm with soothing, natural ingredients like beeswax, coconut oil, and shea butter.

 Dry off wet paws